King Salmon, Alaska: Climate

 King Salmon has a subarctic climate (Köppen Dfc) even though it is at 58° North.
-Temperatures, especially extreme ones, are much less moderate than in the subpolar oceanic climate of the Pacific Ocean side of the Alaska Peninsula; however, average temperatures in winter are still milder than some locations in the coterminous United States, such as Fargo, ND.
+Temperatures, especially extreme ones, are much less moderate than in the subpolar oceanic climate of the Pacific Ocean side of the Alaska Peninsula; however, average temperatures in winter are still milder than some locations in the coterminous United States, such as Fargo, North Dakota.
 The town lies just below the southern limit of sporadic permafrost in Alaska, and is strongly sheltered from the extremely wet Aleutian Low which drops most of its moisture on the opposite (eastern) side of the mountains.
 It is a lot colder than fellow west-coast climates of Europe on the same latitude due to the influence of the Siberian High on Bering Sea surface temperatures.
 In summer, King Salmon catches up to similar latitudes in the British Isles, where the difference is much stronger in winter.
 The area remains quite a bit colder year round than around the Baltic Sea in a similar west-facing location.

 The warmest temperature recorded is 89 F in July 2019 and the coldest is -48 F in January 1989.
 Winter days are sometimes very cold due to winds from the interior during cold waves.
 The coldest daily maximum measured was -34 F, also in January 1989.
 During the 1991–2020 normals, the coldest daily maximum averaged -12 F. Warm summer nights are a rarity, although 65 F was recorded in August 1919.
 The warmest low in a regular year averages a modest 55 F.